doktorbro/imadaem/README.md

 ### 5. Javascript in HTML

 You must put the 3 files from the previous steps into the include definition of your HTML file.
-Pass a CSS selector, i. e. `$("img[data-imadaem]")` to Imadaem.
+Pass a CSS selector, e. g. `$("img[data-imadaem]")` to Imadaem.

 ````html
 <script src='/path/to/jquery.js'></script>